libresh/libre.sh/doc/migration-procedure.md

   * agree on possible transfer of user's prepaid credit, e.g. if they were paying yearly at old hoster
   * double check the new hoster's account identifier at the well-known registrar
 * old hoster transfers the domain name registration into the new hoster's account at the well-known registrar
-* old hoster notifies new hoster and user that this has been done
+* old hoster notifies new hoster and user that this has been done, to reconfirm to the user what the next upcoming renewal date is for the domain name registration, and if any account credit was transferred

 ### DNS hosting